Travel Blog – Blog About Traveling | The Broad Life

 This market is a common destination for students in Taiwan as well as international tourists.
 Gongguan night market is located near Taiwan University.
 The market has movie theater, bookstores, cafes, restaurants, and many of clothing shops.

-Also, you can enjoy the delicious dishes sold here such as oyster noodles, pork blood pudding, boba milk tea, etc. Nonetheless, due to its proximity to the university and the subway station, the number of people coming to the Gongguan night market is very crowded.
+Also, you can enjoy the delicious dishes sold here, such as oyster noodles, pork blood pudding, and boba milk tea, etc. Nonetheless, due to its proximity to the university and the subway station, the number of people coming to the Gongguan night market is crowded.
 Hence, you may have to queue for a long time to buy the items you want.
 Just a note so you know!

 Taiwanese sausage can be found at any Taipei night market.

-Overall, those are dishes I ate on my trip to night markets in Taipei.
+Overall, those are the dishes I ate on my trip to the night markets in Taipei.
 It cost me a few days to try but not everything.
 Evenly, there are still Taipei’s night markets I haven’t been to.
 And surely those are all amazing ones waiting for you and me to explore.
 Thus, if you find out any new ones or your go-to stores in these markets, feel free to share them with us.

 This article is now available online on GPSMyCity.
 You can free download it to read it offline and use it as your tour guide.
 Or upgrade with a small fee for a planned trip with all destinations shown as written in the article.
-I will have a small fee from your upgrade as a support to my blog.
+I will have a small fee from your upgrade as support for my blog.
 Thank you in advance!

 PIN THIS POST NOW TO SAVE INFO OF TAIPEI NIGHT MARKET